Barbara Bloemink: Career

 Between 1997 and 1999, Bloemink was the curator and director of at the Virginia Museum of Contemporary Art in Virginia Beach, Virginia.
-She then briefly worked as a director at Hirschl & Adler Modern in New York, before becoming managing director of the Guggenheim-Hermitage and the Guggenheim Las Vegas Museums in Las Vegas, Nevada in 2001.
+She subsequently worked as the director at Hirschl & Adler Modern in New York, before serving as managing director of the Guggenheim-Hermitage and the Guggenheim Las Vegas Museums in Las Vegas, Nevada in 2001.
 Bloemink returned to New York City in 2002, to serve as the curatorial director of the Smithsonian's National Design Museum, Cooper-Hewitt.

-Bloemink was a founding Board Member of Design Miami in 2003, participating in and moderating a number of panels for Design Miami and ArtBasel Miami events.
-In 2007, Bloemink left Cooper-Hewitt for a post as deputy director of curatorial affairs at the Museum of Arts and Design in New York City and began working as an independent curator and museum consultant for the new Design Museum in Holon, Israel, where she co-curated the opening international exhibition.
-Simultaneously, with her curatorial work she lectured globally and published books on various topics regarding art and design.
+Bloemink was a founding Board Member of Design Miami in 2003, participating in and moderating panels for Design Miami and ArtBasel Miami events.
+In 2007, she became deputy director of curatorial affairs at the Museum of Arts and Design in New York City and began working as an independent curator and museum consultant for the new Design Museum in Holon, Israel, where she co-curated the opening international exhibition.
+She has lectured globally and published books on various topics regarding art and design.

-In 2010, Bloemink moved to Snowmass Village, Colorado to work as the director of the Anderson Ranch Arts Center.
-As an adjunct professor Bloemink has taught courses in art history, museum studies and senior fine art seminars at the college and graduate level.
-These have included instruction at the University of Kansas, Kansas City, Missouri, the University of Brighton in England, the School of Visual Arts in New York City, and the University of Bezalel in Israel.
-She has served as a panelist for many international conferences and juried national art exhibitions.
-In 2015, Bloemink was a fellow at the BAU Foundation in Otranto, Italy and the following year, served as a director of their Artists and Writers Residency program in Apulia.
+In 2010, Bloemink relocated to Snowmass Village, Colorado to work as the director of the Anderson Ranch Arts Center.
+As an adjunct professor Bloemink has taught courses in art history, museum studies and senior fine art seminars at the college and graduate level — including instructing at the University of Kansas, Kansas City, Missouri, the University of Brighton in England, the School of Visual Arts in New York City, and the University of Bezalel in Israel.
+She has served as a panelist for numerous international conferences and juried national art exhibitions.
+In 2015, Bloemink was a fellow at the BAU Foundation in Otranto, Italy and in 2016 served as a director of their Artists and Writers Residency program in Apulia.